The apostles said to the Lord, “Increase our faith” (Luke 17:5, ESV)!

 The more we wash our minds with God’s Word, the more our faith can grow.
-When we fill our minds with trashy entertainment, 101.something FM, the latest celebrity gossip, social media newsfeed, and other pagan entertainment, what happens to our faith?
-When we fill our minds with everything but God’s Word, our faith will falter or even wither.
+When we fill our minds with trash—or with everything but God’s Word—what happens to our faith?
+It falters and even withers.
 According to Romans 12:2, your transformation comes “by the renewal of your mind.”
-What are you putting into your mind?
+So what are you putting into your mind?

 We must read the Word, study it, memorize it, meditate on it.
 Human words don’t build faith; God’s do.
 And as you immerse yourself in God’s Word, you’ll also learn to . . .

 Faith comes through genuine prayer.
 Not rote repetition of empty words but genuine, on-your-knees, heartfelt prayer, laying hold of God by faith.

 “Hmmm,” you might say, “I’m not very good at that.
 Where’s the seminar on genuine prayer?”
 The seminar is conducted in your home daily in a private place where you can kneel down.
 The seminar is given by the Holy Spirit Himself and is available 24/7.
 If you want to learn how to pray, get on your knees, open your heart, and ask, “Lord, teach me to pray.”